 Doctors trained in treating children who have brain and nervous system conditions (pediatric neurologists) and others study potential diagnostic tests, improved treatments and outcomes for adrenoleukodystrophy (ALD).
-Learn more about research in neurology, division-child-adolescent-neurology and blood and marrow transplant.
+Learn more about research in neurology, pediatric neurology, and blood and marrow transplant.

 Doctors study potential treatments, including: